 Philadelphia acts as an extended classroom as students experience the artistic and cultural variety of the region through museums, theater, ballet, symphony, and more.

 - The Honors Community

 Honors Program students live and learn together, motivating each other and collaborating along the way.
-Honors students receive priority housing, living in the newest dorm on campus.
+Honors students receive priority housing in one of La Salle’s Residence Halls.

 - Honors Electives

 Honors students choose from an array of fascinating Honors electives offered covering business, the physical sciences, social sciences, and humanities.
 Recent seminars include topics such as Women and Gender in Islam, Bob Dylan and the Sixties, and Immigrant Philadelphia: Past and Present.

 Each student’s Honors education prepares them for the Honors project during their senior year which showcases an articulate perspective on a subject of their choice.

 Students round out their core education with courses in religion and ethics to further emphasize La Salle’s mission of service and dedication to the enrichment of the whole person.

 La Salle’s Honors Program has developed a reputation for producing alumni who combine the pursuit of excellence in their chosen fields with a commitment to collaboration that builds community – two qualities nurtured first in the Honors Triple and the residential community.
 They also embody the Program’s encouragement to ask the “impertinent questions” that shake the foundations of settled knowledge and behavior to create new ways of thinking, doing, and exploring.